Get

 1. Create a Scavenger Hunt

-Hide small piles of kibble or treats around the house before you leave for the day.
+Hide small piles of kibble or treats around the house.
 Tell your dog to find them, then let them work for it.
-You can use an entire meal’s worth of kibble so they have to search for their breakfast or dinner.
+You can use an entire meal’s worth of kibble, so they have to search for their breakfast or dinner.

-This turns your departure into something positive instead of anxiety-inducing.
+This can turn your departure into something positive instead of anxiety-inducing.
 Your dog associates you leaving with the fun hunt that follows.
+However, still make sure your dog has been properly exercised before being left alone.

 2. Use Food Puzzles

 Food puzzles make dogs work for rewards.
-Fill one with kibble or treats and let them figure it out.
+Fill one with kibble or treats and let them try to figure it out.
+Supervise them and help if needed in order to avoid frustration if they are struggling to understand the principle of a particular puzzle.
 If you’re willing to invest in a few different styles, rotate them so your dog doesn’t get bored solving the same puzzle repeatedly.

-These toys provide mental stimulation that tires dogs out as effectively as physical exercise.
+These toys provide mental stimulation that tires dogs out almost as effectively as physical exercise.

 dog sniffing treat puzzle toy